 Protected Lands

-NCCT’s conservation easements protect over 5,000 acres of land, which includes the protection of 10+ miles of lake and stream shoreline.
+NCCT’s conservation easements protect over 5,300 acres of land, which includes the protection of 12 miles of lake and stream shoreline.
 Several private landowners with conservation easements protecting their properties have agreed to allow the public to visit and explore their beautiful natural areas.
-In addition, NCCT owns three properties that are open to the public.
+In addition, NCCT owns five properties, four of which are Nature Preserves that are open to the public.

 NCCT’s preserves are open to the public at no charge for hiking, wildlife observation, and other low impact, non-motorized recreational activities.
 Please be respectful of these special places by leaving only footprints and taking only photos.
 We ask that you please read the descriptions of these properties below before you visit them.
 Enjoy your time exploring these incredible protected areas!